 Latest Biologic Treatments for Psoriasis

-More than 4 million Americans live with the discomfort of psoriasis, a condition in which skin cells grow faster than they are shed, resulting in itchy, thick, scaly or discolored patches.
 There is no cure for psoriasis at this time, but we are learning more about what causes it.
-At South Nassau Dermatology we are proud to offer one of the newest and most promising treatment methods: biologic therapy.
-Biologic treatments, or "biologics," target cells in the immune system (called T-cells) which produce chemical signals (called cytokines) that "tell" the skin to grow too quickly.
+At South Nassau Dermatology we are proud to offer the newest and most promising treatment methods including biologic treatments, or "biologics," which target cells in the immune system (called T-cells) which produce chemical signals (called cytokines) that "tell" the skin to grow too quickly.
 Biologics block the production of T-cells so those signals aren't sent, resulting in an improvement in psoriasis symptoms.